jicarretero/delete-unaccepted-vms/README.md

 * /tmp/accepted_list.txt  -- The file containing the usernames who have accepted
 * /tmp/vm_file.txt  -- The list of the instances in the node

-The scripts produces 2 result files:
+The scripts produces 4 result files:
 * /tmp/2delete.txt  -- This is a result file.
 A "script like" file of nova-delete commands to be executed.
 * /tmp/2keep.txt   -- This is another result file of images to be kept.
+* /tmp/2check.txt  -- This file is to manually check what to do with a VM
+* /tmp/ips2delete.txt -- This another "script like" file to delete floating IPs of users who have not accepted

 Before running the Script you must set the openstack variables, or exec your own "keystonerc" file: